 As a residential college Urshan College will usually remain open even during periods of inclement weather.
 In the case of inclement weather that poses a significant safety risk, the administration will make decisions concerning the closing of the College.
 The decision will be made by 7:00 a.m. for any given day so that arrangements can be made for early classes.
-News about closures will be available through the local KMOX website (www.kmox.com) so that all students and employees can receive the latest information in one central media outlet.
+News about closures will be available through the College's website and learning management system so that all students and employees can receive the latest information from one central outlet.
 Any individual class cancellations will be communicated to students by the course instructor or the academic dean.